 - To make recommendations to the Secretary of Labor on where to locate resource centers for the acceptance and development of claims; and

-- To submit an Annual Report to Congress by February 15th of each year, setting forth the numbers and types of complaints, grievances, and requests for assistance received by the Ombudsman, and to provide an assessment of the most common difficulties encountered by claimants and potential claimants during the year.
+- To submit an Annual Report to Congress by February 15 each year, setting forth the numbers and types of complaints, grievances, and requests for assistance received by the Ombudsman, and to provide an assessment of the most common difficulties encountered by claimants and potential claimants during the year.

 When created in October 2004, the Office of the Ombudsman had authority only with respect to claims filed under Part E of the EEOICPA.
 However, the National Defense Authorization Act for Fiscal Year 2010 expanded the authority of the Office to include Part B of the EEOICPA.